LVCkio/Ckio1164/content/7-Feedback/_index.md

 ---

 {{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
+⚠️ **Note:** The content below is for reference only.
+Please revise it to match your personal experience.
 {{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+>Here, I would like to share my personal reflections and feedback about the First Cloud Journey program to help the FCJ team further improve future batches.

-### Overall Evaluation

-**1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.

-**2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.

-**3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.

-**4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.

-**5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.

-**6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.

 ---

-### Additional Questions
-- What did you find **most satisfying** during your internship?
-- What do you think the company **should improve** for future interns?
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+## **Overall Evaluation**

+### **1. Working Environment**
+The working environment is friendly, supportive, and very comfortable.
+FCJ members are always willing to help whenever I face difficulties.
+The workspace is clean and organized, which helps me stay focused.
+I believe adding more team-bonding activities would enhance the connection between interns.

+### **2. Support from Mentor / Team Admin**
+My mentor provides clear explanations, detailed guidance, and always encourages me to think independently before asking questions.
+The admin team is efficient in handling documents and ensures I receive all necessary information promptly.

+### **3. Relevance of Work to Academic Major**
+The assigned tasks closely relate to what I studied at university while expanding my knowledge in practical areas such as AWS Cloud, DevOps, and system architecture.
+This combination helps reinforce both theory and hands-on skills.

+### **4. Learning & Skill Development Opportunities**
+Throughout the program, I improved skills in teamwork, technical analysis, communication, and project management.
+The workshops and internal training sessions also provided valuable insights into real-world cloud practices.

+### **5. Company Culture & Team Spirit**
+The company culture is positive and respectful.
+Everyone supports one another, especially during high workloads.
+Despite being an intern, I always felt like a valued member of the team.

 ---

-### Suggestions & Expectations
+## **Additional Questions**

+### **• What was most satisfying during the internship?**
+Having the opportunity to work on real cloud-based projects and receiving continuous guidance from my mentor.

+### **• What should the company improve for future interns?**
+More structured weekly check-ins and additional social activities for interns.

+### **• Would I recommend this internship to others?
+Why?**
+Yes.
+FCJ provides great mentorship, real project experience, and a supportive environment for learning cloud technologies.

+---

+## **Suggestions & Expectations**

+- Organize more technical workshops or hands-on lab sessions.
-- Do you have any suggestions to improve the internship experience?
+- Create cross-team mini-projects to help interns improve collaboration.
-- Would you like to continue this program in the future?
+- I hope to continue participating in FCJ programs in the future if possible.

-- Any other comments (free sharing):
+**Overall, this internship gave me valuable experience, strengthened my technical foundation, and helped shape my professional mindset.**